Welcome to our practice and thank you for choosing us to serve your health care needs.

 For the most part, lab and test results will be discussed at a follow-up appointment.
 Upon completion of the specific test, further instructions will be given as to how and when the results will be made available.

-Calls for prescriptions received in this office after 12:30 pm will be addressed the following day after 2:00 pm.
-Please try to call the office at least 48 hours in advance for all medications.
-Calls received after 12:30 pm Friday will be returned after 2:00 pm on following Monday.
+Calls for prescriptions received in this office after 3pm will be addressed the following day.
+Please try to call the office at least 48 hours in advance for all medication refills.
+Calls received after 12pm Friday will be returned the following Monday.

-If your child has not been seen within 6 months, we will not be able to provide medication refills until your child has come into the office for a visit.
+If your child has not been seen within 4 months, we will not be able to provide medication refills until your child has come into the office for a visit.
 It's important for your child to be consistent with the prescribed medications.
 Interruptions to the medication schedule can cause adverse reactions for your child.
 We strongly encourage you to keep your scheduled appointments or reschedule within enough time so there won't be any interruptions we require 48 hours notice to process all prescription refills and it may take 72 hours before it is mailed out.
 Please be certain to contact our office in advance to allow up to 72 hours turnaround time.
-Thursday and Friday prescription requests will be processed on the following Monday and Tuesday.

 If you need copies of your child's medical records, there is a charge of $1.00 per page due upon picking those records up.
 A medical record release must be signed to release any records.